Mermade/package-lock-audit/README.md

 * `resolved` URLs pointing at non-`npmjs.org` repositories
 * Mismatches between dependency version and `resolved` URL version
 * Mismatches between dependency package names and `resolved` URL names
+* Erroneously installed packages which match a built-in module name

 It returns a non-zero exit code in the event of errors, so is suitable for use in a CI pipeline.